KlutzyBubbles/lego-micropython-skeleton/README.md

 NOTE: We have recently dropped support for python 2.7, please make sure you are developing on a machine with python >3.4

+## Documentation

+We have recently merged out previous repo `lego-micropython-docs` with this repo to simplify the updating process.
+You can find the docs hosted at <https://klutzybubbles.github.io/lego-micropython-skeleton/>

 ## About

 Skeleton to help with linting programs using the MicroPython functions built for Lego EV3 Mindstorms